 Why You Should Trust Us

 Our GearJunkie gear testing team includes a range of skiers and splitboarders from intermediate to expert who explore inbounds ski areas across the United States — from the West to East Coast and around the Rocky Mountains.
-Our testers also travel around the U.S. and overseas, venture into the backcountry, and hike uphill at the resort, and use off-trail snowmobiles to play in and access out-there terrain.
+Our testers also travel around the U.S. and overseas, venture into the backcountry, hike uphill at the resort, and use off-trail snowmobiles to play in and access out-there terrain.

-Beyond our field tests and personal experience, we determined the best ski backpacks based on a variety of metrics including fit adjustment, ergonomics, gear carry options, hydration compatibility, ease of use, organization from compartments to pockets, access, load placement, comfort, hip belt and shoulder strap design, performance, quality, durability, and value.
-These ski backpacks serve a range of athletes, applications, and budgets.
+Throughout our field tests and personal experience, we determined the best ski backpacks based on a variety of metrics including fit adjustment, ergonomics, gear carry options, hydration compatibility, ease of use, organization from compartments to pockets, access, load placement, comfort, hip belt and shoulder strap design, performance, quality, durability, and value.
+These ski backpacks serve a range of athletes, applications, volume of gear, and budgets.